Duality of Stochastic Observability and Constructability and Links to Fisher Information: Introduction

+Due to the computational burden of calculating the FIM, engineers often analyze \emph{deterministic} observability (ignoring system uncertainties), which typically lead to qualitatively similar conclusions.
+Observability characterizes the distinguishability of a system's initial state within a trajectory.
+Quantifying deterministic (un)observability \cite{muller1972,Krener2009,Cellini2023} can help place sensors efficiently and develop active sensing strategies.
+In the presence of noise, quantification can be based on the \emph{stochastic} observability Gramian, i.e., the FIM with respect to the initial state \cite{Kunwoo2023}.
+However, existing formulations in the observability literature for its calculation either ignore process noise \cite{AOKI1968} or (as we illustrate) suffer from numerical instabilities \cite{tenny2002,LIU2011, SUBASI2014}.

-Early studies on stochastic observability and constructability, such as Aoki's \cite{AOKI1968}, focus on linear systems with measurement noise but without process noise.
-Aoki \cite{AOKI1968} provides recursive formulas for the calculation of the FIMs with respect to the initial and final states—referred to as stochastic observability and constructability Gramians, respectively.
-Tichavský \emph{et al.} \cite{Tichavsky1998} derive the most general, though often analytically intractable, recursive formula for the constructability Gramian as they study discrete-time nonlinear systems with both process and measurement noise.
-In contrast with \cite{Tichavsky1998}, existing (non-recursive) formulations for the stochastic observability Gramian \cite{tenny2002,LIU2011, SUBASI2014} suffer from numerical instabilities, as we will illustrate.
+Similar to observability, constructability describes the distinguishability of a system's final state, though it is more rarely discussed as it involves function inverses.
+The FIM with respect to the final state, aptly called the stochastic constructability Gramian, indicates the performance limit of an \emph{a posteriori} state estimator as it is inversely related to the posterior Cramér-Rao bound \cite{Tichavsky1998}.
+Avoiding function inverses, Tichavský \emph{et al.} \cite{Tichavsky1998} derive the most general recursive formula for the constructability Gramian as they study discrete-time nonlinear systems with both process and measurement noise.